solids4foam/solids4foam/applications/scripts/README.md

     └── fvSolution
 ```

-__9.__ In case the [OpenFOAM.com](OpenFOAM.com) version is used to solve solid mechanics or FSI problems,  `leastSquare` gradient method in `fvSchemes` file is replaced with `pointCellsLeastSquares` to account for non-orthogonal correction:
+__9.__ In case the [OpenFOAM.com](OpenFOAM.com) version is used to solve solid mechanics or fluid-solid interaction problems,  the `leastSquare` gradient method in `fvSchemes` file is replaced with `pointCellsLeastSquares` to account for boundary non-orthogonal corrections:

 ```c++
 gradSchemes